darrenwatt/timelapse-yi-cam/README.md

 # timelapse-yi-cam
-Pull images from yi-camera rtsp stream and make it video.
+Pull images from yi-camera (or similar) rtsp stream into a bunch of image files, with date based dir structure.

 Based on code by [James Lloyd](https://james.lloyd.ws/)

 ## pre-requisites - working ffmpeg install